cmaurini/stokes-shells/README.md

 The codes are based on the use of the `FEniCS
 Project <http://fenicsproject.org>`.

-* The codes are compatible with the 2019.1.0 release of the FEniCS Project**.
+* The codes are compatible with the 2019.1.0 release of the FEniCS Project.

 This repository is a supplementary marterial of the paper

-*A neutrally stable shell in a Stokes flow: a rotational Taylor's sheet*

-by G.Corsi, A.DeSimone, C.Maurini and S.Vidoli}
+*A neutrally stable shell in a Stokes flow: a rotational Taylor's sheet* by G.Corsi, A.DeSimone, C.Maurini and S.Vidoli

 The paper is currently under review on PRSA